nickbatts/tf-docker-nodejs-app/README.md

 #### Run terraform from Docker container (Optional)
-Instead of installing terraform on your local machine, there is Docker build for a container with all the necessary tools installed:
+Instead of installing terraform on your local machine, there is a Docker build for a container with all the necessary tools installed:
 ```bash
 $ docker run -it hashicorp/terraform:light plan terraform-docker-nodejs-server.tf
 ```